xintai5/GitTutorial/README.md

 To add all the files in the local directory into the local repo, we need to stage all the files in the directory by using this command: `$ git add`

+This command stages all the files in the directory, ready for commit.

 Next, in order to commit the staged files, use this command: `$ git commit -m "Added a new file"`

 Use a short sentence to help explain what you are committing.